 Return to oven for just 5 minutes to “set” the base;

 Remove from oven and voila!
 Ready for your favourite filling!
-This particular crust was filled with Pumpkin Pie Filling.
+This particular crust was filled with Pecan Pie Filling.

 I hope you found this to be a concise but complete post on how to make pie crust.
 It’s hard to get motivated to document let alone film a pie crust when there’s so many other visually exciting foods to film!!
 But finally I’ve buckled down and done it.